 Feeds offer functionality to both site owners and site visitors.
 Summer camps might use RSS feeds to give parents daily updates of the day’s happenings, then later offer information on craft projects, hobbies, or “fun stuff” during the off-season , and finally to announce that registrations for the coming year are open.
 All of this information is great content for the website, but with feeds the summer camp has a great marketing tool and effective way to stay in touch with parents.
 The fact that parents elected to learn about the camp’s updates through RSS subscription means the camp has a hungry audience to feed.
 (No pun intended. :)

 Consider the possibilities for your website or let.
 Would technophiles want to know that your latest gadget hit the market?
 Does your educational content have an audience with lots of repeat visitors?
-Let us help you find ways to use RSS technology on your site to take advantage of a market that wants yoiur information.
-And don't forget to subscribe to the ThunderBits feed, so you keep updated with ways to use today's web technologies.
-If you're not sure how to get going, just follow the links below!
+Let us help you find ways to use RSS technology on your site to take advantage of a market that wants your information.
+If you’re not sure how to get going, just follow the links below!